redsorbet/sn2md/README.md

 ### Other LLM Models

-[LLM supports many models](https://llm.datasette.io/en/stable/other-models.html).
+This tool uses [llm](https://llm.datasette.io/), which [supports many services](https://llm.datasette.io/en/stable/other-models.html).
 You can use any of these models by specifying the model, as long is it a multi-modal model that supports visual inputs (such as gpt-4o-mini, llama3.2-vision, etc).

 Here are a couple examples of using this tool with other models.